Every Question on the Creative Capital Award Application

 What we ask—Given Creative Capital’s comprehensive system of support, how would you envision our nonmonetary services and resources helping you realize your goals for this project as well as those for your long term artistic and professional growth?
 (100 words)

-Why we ask it—The Creative Capital Award is more than $50,000 in direct project funding, and an additional set of services worth over $50,000 that include legal and financial counsel, community-building, networking, and promotional help.
+Why we ask this—In addition to the $50,000 in direct project funding that the Creative Capital Award comes with, artists receive access to a set of services that include legal and financial counsel, community-building, networking, and promotional help.
 Most artists tell us that this part of the award is actually more valuable to them than the actual financial support, and we are looking for artists who are aware of what kind of help they need outside of money.

 We work closely with artists to help them fulfill their project goals, and we remain engaged with funded projects beyond the initial award.